 Parking fees & tolls.
 Clients are expected to pay for parking fees and tolls.
 You can be reimbursed by the FISH treasurer for out-of-pocket parking expenses and tolls a client cannot cover.
 Don’t forget to get a receipt!

 Donations.
 FISH supplies drivers with preaddressed envelopes to give to clients who wish to make a donation.
 Think about keeping some handy in your glove compartment.

-Feel free to call the driver coordinator, listed in the membership directory and monthly newsletter, with any questions or concerns.
+Feel free to use our contact form or call the driver coordinator, listed in the membership directory and monthly newsletter, with any questions or concerns.

 Thank you for helping FISH help others!